IBM/cloudant-kafka-connector/performance/Performance Report.md

 Sink Test	|5190	  |4768
 End2End Test|4153	  |3703

 The setting of the parameter `replication` has no significant impact on the data throughput of the sink connector.
+The connector performance with the parameter `replication = true` is mariginal higher, because the connector does not create new Cloudant IDs for the objects.

 ## Results: Topics
 ![Alt text](images/topics.png?raw=true "Topics")